dvdmtw98/notes/My Vault/Information Security/Access Management/Authentication & Authorization.md

 ---
-title: Theoretical Concepts
+title: Authentication & Authorization
-tags: [security, indentity, concept]
+tags: [security, identity, concept]
 ---

 ### Identity

 The fact of being someone or something
-A user with an username and password
+e.g. A user with an username and password
 It can also be an application/server with identifies itself with an secret key or certificate

 ### Authentication